newchuyalong/libgdx-learning/Using-libgdx-with-Scala.md

-**Note: The method listed here does not support Libgdx add-ons such as Box2D, HTML5 Play and such.
-The compile time is also greatly increased and dealing with android is extremely painful.
-For these reasons using scala with Libgdx is not recommended.**

 Scala is a functional, object-oriented programming language for the JVM that works seamlessly with Java libraries, frameworks, and tools.
 It has a concise syntax and a REPL, which makes it feel like a scripting language, but it is being used in mission critical server software at companies like Twitter and LinkedIn.

+*Do to how GWT works you will not be able to use the HTML5 target with Scala*

+# Using libGDX and Scala with Gradle

+The default build created by the gdx-setup.jar tool is the best place to start when going the Gradle route.
+A repo with the required modifications to the default "blank" gdx project can be found here: [gdx-scala-demo](https://github.com/LOFI/gdx-scala-demo).
+These changes have been outlined below.

+In order to support Scala compilation you need to update the build with a couple of additions:

+- <root>/gradle.properties
+    - Increase the heap used by gradle (otherwise you might have trouble compiling for iOS).
+- <root>/build.gradle
+    - Add the Scala plugin to the `project(":core")` section: `apply plugin: scala`
+    - In the dependencies include the scala library: `compile "org.scala-lang:scala-library:2.11.7"`
+- <root>/core/build.gradle
+    - Apply the scala plugin at the top of this file.
+    - Set the src directory for scala files: `sourceSets.main.scala.srcDirs = [ "src/" ]`
+- <root>/android/build.gradle
+    - In the `android` section (top of the file) you need to add the following:
+        ```groovy
+        lintOptions {
+            abortOnError false // make sure you're paying attention to the linter output!
+        }

+        // FIXME: How can we apply this simply for all builds?
+Copy-pasta makes me sad.
+        buildTypes {
+            release {
+                minifyEnabled true
+                proguardFile getDefaultProguardFile('proguard-android-optimize.txt')
+                proguardFile 'proguard-project.txt'
+            }
+            debug {
+                minifyEnabled true
+                proguardFile getDefaultProguardFile('proguard-android-optimize.txt')
+                proguardFile 'proguard-project.txt'
+            }
+        }
+        ```
+- <root>/android/proguard-project.txt
+    - In order for Proguard to work you need to add the following lines:

+        ```
+        -dontwarn sun.misc.*
+        -dontwarn java.lang.management.**
+        -dontwarn java.beans.**
+        ```
+    - It might also be required to then change the line `-dontwarn com.badlogic.gdx.jnigen.BuildTarget*` to `-dontwarn com.badlogic.gdx.jnigen.*`

+With all of these changes in-place you should be able to use Gradle exactly as you would otherwise from the shell or your favorite IDE.

+# Using libGDX and Scala with SBT

-Although Scala and Java code can be freely mixed, the standard tooling for working with Scala is quite different than what Java developers will be used to.
+The standard tooling for working with Scala is quite different than what Java developers will be used to.
 There is a project, [libgdx-sbt-project](https://github.com/ajhager/libgdx-sbt-project.g8), that provides a simple path for getting started with libgdx and Scala using standard build tools and best practices.

 This tutorial assumes you have installed [g8](http://github.com/n8han/giter8) and [sbt](https://github.com/sbt/sbt) 0.12, which are used in the Scala community for generating and interacting with projects.